 Odaiba Marine Park will be the venue for both triathlon and open water swimming.
 As one of Japan’s most popular tourist sites, it combines a dramatic cityscape, historic landmarks and a natural waterfront setting famed as a place from which to watch the sunset.
 The inlet-shaped park is ideal for the design of the triathlon course, which will be viewable from grandstands.

-Seaside Park Hockey Stadium, the venue for field hockey competitions with 10,000 people capacity, will be newly built in Ohi Seaside Park.
-After the Games, it will be remodelled as a field hockey stadium with 4,000 people capacity.
-Owned by TMG, it will serve as a base for promoting and strengthening hockey in Japan, through its use for national and international field hockey competition events.
+Oi Hockey Stadium, the field hockey venue with capacity for 10,000 people, will be newly built in Oi Seaside Park.
+Owned by TMG, it will serve as a base for promoting and strengthening field hockey in Japan, through its use for national and international field hockey competition events, though with a reduced capacity of 4000 people.

 Sea Forest Cross-Country Course

-The Sea Forest will be the venue for the equestrian cross-country events.
+The Sea Forest will be the venue for the cross-country portion of equestrian eventing.
 This verdant setting, created on reclaimed land, enjoys stunning views of Tokyo Bay with the dramatic cityscape as a backdrop.
 After the Games, this site will become an important recreational asset for the citizens of Tokyo.

 Sea Forest Waterway

 Sea Forest Waterway provides a venue for rowing and canoe/kayak sprint competition.
 After the Games, it will be owned by TMG and be a place to host rowing and canoe/kayak competitions as well as a recreation and relaxation area for local citizens.
 Linked to the rest of Tokyo by the new Tokyo Gate Bridge, it will serve as a waterside space that will be highly popular with Tokyo residents.
-The Sea Forest, with planting to be completed by 2016, illustrates Tokyo’s commitment to sustainable greening of the city.
+The Sea Forest illustrates Tokyo’s commitment to sustainable greening of the city.

-Archery competitions will be held at Dream Island Archery Field.
+Archery competitions will be held at Yumenoshima Park Archery Field.
 After the Games, the field will remain, integrated into the parkland surroundings, to host national and international archery competition events.
 It will be owned by TMG and serve as a venue for National University Championships, the National Championships and other competitions, and also as a basis for popular everyday archery activities in Tokyo.
-This venue completes the list of legacy sports venues that are part of the Waterfront Area sports chain.

-The Olympic Aquatics Centre will be the venue for swimming, diving and synchronized swimming competitions.
-After the Games, the 20,000 seat capacity will be reduced to 5,000 and remodelled as a swimming centre convenient in size.
+The Tokyo Aquatics Centre will be the venue for swimming, diving, and artistic swimming competitions.
+After the Games, the 20,000 seats will be reduced to 5000 to make the swimming centre more convenient in size.
 Owned by TMG, it will be used, like the existing Tatsumi International Swimming Centre, for metropolitan championships of various swimming competitions, National Championships, Japan Open and other international swimming competition events as well as being open to local residents.

 All venue information is courtesy of the Tokyo 2020 Organizing Committee